Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Introduction

 Developing new experimental probes that are selective to particular kinds of scattering may help in parsing the strange metal state of the cuprates.
-It has recently been shown that THz 2D coherent spectroscopy on interacting metals can be particularly informative if one decomposes the polarization dependence~\cite{barbalas2025energy} of the ``pump-probe" contributions to the 2DCS response.
-The decay rate of the uniform contribution can be connected to the energy relaxation rate~\cite{allen1987theory,glorioso2022joule} i.e. the rate at which energy leaves an excited electronic system.
+It has recently been shown that nonlinear THz 2D coherent spectroscopy (2DCS) on interacting metals can be particularly informative, if one decomposes the polarization dependence \cite{barbalas2025energy} of the ``pump-probe" contributions to the 2DCS response.
+The decay rate of the isotropic contribution can be connected to the energy relaxation rate \cite{allen1987theory, glorioso2022joule} i.e. the rate at which energy leaves an excited electronic system.
 The study of energy relaxation dynamics in correlated metals may assist in determining the contributions to the transport scattering rate, the relative importance of elastic and inelastic scattering, or the effects of isotropic and anisotropic scattering around the Fermi surface.
-THz experiments avoid the issues with the high photon energies ($\hbar \omega = 1.5$ eV) used in conventional optical pump-probe experiments, which can induce far-from equilibrium physics that is challenging to model.
-Recent developments in intense THz sources have enabled nonlinear spectroscopy with low-energy photons that only excite quasiparticles near the Fermi surface~\cite{barbalas2025energy}.
-More broadly, the THz 2DCS technique is well-suited to study coherent excitations~\cite{lu_coherent_2017,johnson_distinguishing_2019}, order parameter dynamics~\cite{matsunaga_nonequilibrium_2012,matsunaga_light-induced_2014,pal_origin_2021} and population dynamics~\cite{hebling_observation_2010,mahmood_observation_2021}.
-Recent work extending 2D coherent spectroscopy (2DCS) into the THz range has given insight into studying ground-state interactions and is an excellent tool for studying decoherence and population relaxation in correlated metals.
-These experiments can provide a complimentary probe to the transport experiments that yield the momentum relaxation rate~\cite{barbalas2025energy,bhandia2024anomalous}.
+Such THz experiments avoid the issues with the high photon energies ($\hbar \omega \sim $ eV) used in conventional optical pump-probe experiments, which can be affected by energy dependent scattering~ \cite{kabanov_kinetics_2005}, excite optical phonons, induce phonon bottlenecks, and otherwise drive far-from equilibrium that can be challenging to model [see \textit{Supplementary Information}].
+More broadly, the THz 2DCS technique is well-suited to study coherent excitations \cite{lu_coherent_2017, johnson_distinguishing_2019}, superconducting properties \cite{luo2023quantum, liu2024probing}, order parameter dynamics \cite{matsunaga_nonequilibrium_2012, matsunaga_light-induced_2014, pal_origin_2021}, and population dynamics \cite{hebling_observation_2010, mahmood_observation_2021}, among other phenomena \cite{liu2025multidimensional, kuehn2011two, huang2025unlocking}.
+Applications of THz 2DCS in correlated metals have provided new insights, as it can offer a complimentary probe to transport experiments that measure the momentum relaxation rate \cite{barbalas2025energy,bhandia2024anomalous}.